 Lotto Messenger and their Services

 Lottomessenger.com promotes itself as a lottery service provider that will purchase tickets anywhere in the world for players, scan a copy and send it to you.
 It primarily promotes subscriptions where players buy-in from two weeks up to a year.
 Subscriptions are particularly popular when a player plays regular numbers.
 It makes sure you do not miss out on a draw.
-Lotto Messenger also says you can opt out of your subscription at any time with a refund excluding the US $10.
+Lotto Messenger also says you can opt-out of your subscription at any time with a refund excluding the US $10.

 Getting Your Winnings

 They also say that there are no fees or service charges for receiving your winnings.
 Anything under the US $600 goes directly into your account.
 Any win over $600 requires a player to complete a claim form, and they may need to pick up that jackpot themselves.
 I don’t think I’d mind flying somewhere for those mega millions.
-They are pretty good on clearly stating taxes are applicable on US lotteries and that anyone can play US lotteries.
+They are pretty good on clearly stating taxes are applicable to US lotteries and that anyone can play US lotteries.
 But that got me wondering.

 Games at Lottomessenger.com